 Piggy Pie Po is a magical book with a magical history.
-It's origins are nearly lost in the mists of time.
-When Don and Audrey were just marries they lived in the country and a friend who lived nearby had a pig.
+It’s origins are nearly lost in the mists of time.
+When Don and Audrey were first married they lived in the country and a friend who lived nearby had a pig.
 Audrey loved the pig, so she named it Piggy Pie Po and sang songs to it.

 Piggy Pie Po loved to lounge in his nice cool house, and when Audrey visited, he was nearly always hidden inside.
 Audrey named his house the Pie Po Re, and she would call him out with this song, which she didn’t use in the book:

 Where’s my Piggy Pie?
 Where’s my Piggy Pie?
 Where can my Piggy Pie be?
 Ohhhh, Piggy Pie Po, Piggy Piggy Pie Po, He’s down in the Pie Po Ree.

 Years later she remembered the songs and they were the inspiration for our new book, Piggy Pie Po.

 The story of the paintings in Piggy Pie Po is also interesting.
 Audrey was going to illustrate the book, so she proceeded as artists nearly always do, she drew the picture first, then planned to paint them.
 Don saw the